 Once in an elevated emotional state, one tiny bit of extended kindness can send someone over the edge.
 This doesn’t just apply to contestants on reality TV shows — it applies equally to all of us when we’re emotionally involved in a story.

-Critic Roger Ebert saw a lot of films in his lifetime and gave this a lot of thought.
+Critic Roger Ebert saw many films in his lifetime and gave this subject a lot of thought.
 Based on an observation made Ebert, someone recently asked on Twitter for examples of moving moments in film in which one character does a beautiful, kind turn for another.

 The exact Roger Ebert quote is as following:

 I’ve been saying for years that I never cry during sad moments in the movies, only during moments about goodness.Roger Ebert

 And it comes from an article by Ebert called “I feel good!
 I knew that I would!”
 (2009).
 Ebert’s first personal example comes from Fargo (the film):